 Give yourself credit for the incredible and amazing things you’ve already accomplished.
 Look back and compliment yourself on the decisions, adjustments and changes you’ve made in your life.

 Big news –

-	You will be your own best cheerleader and that’s one of the best things you can do for yourself.
-I constantly say, “WOW!
-You’ve done a great job.
-You’ve made some really great decisions.
-You’ve made some decisions that could have been better but look what you learned from that.”
+You will be your own best cheerleader.
+That’s one of the best things you can do for yourself.
+I constantly say, “WOW – You’ve done a great job.
+I’m proud that you’ve made some really great decisions.
+And, these decisions could have been better but look what you learned from that.”

 Feel confident and self-assured will help you move forward with determination and laser focus.

 Ready to take the advice of the flight attendant and put the oxygen mask on first?

 You’ve googled til your heart’s content and you’ve finally landed here and I’m so glad you found me.
 You’ll also find more valuable information here in our group.

 The reason I wrote this article and started this site?

 I’ve done it.
 I’ve been where you are, know what you’re going through, and understand all the doubts you’re having.